narthur/uvi-finder/README.md

 - 📊 Exposes UVI count and details as outputs for use in other workflow steps
 - 🔄 Updates automatically when PR changes

+## What is a UVI?

+A User-Visible Improvement (UVI) is any change that directly impacts the end user experience.
+This includes:

+- New features users can see or interact with
+- Bug fixes that affect user experience
+- UI improvements or changes
+- Performance improvements noticeable to users
+- User-facing text changes (documentation, error messages, labels)
+- Accessibility improvements

+Internal changes like code refactoring, CI improvements, or developer tooling updates are not considered UVIs since they don't directly affect the end user experience.

 ## Usage

 Add this action to your workflow: